-Chair - Jean Spencer
+Chair - Iain Coucher

 Iain is an experienced Chief Executive who has led a number of large organisations involved in the delivery of public services in technology, infrastructure, transport and defence sectors.
 He is a life-long birder and is passionate about the environment and sustainability.
 He owns a small, coastal farm in west Scotland that he manages for the benefit of birds and other wildlife.

-Dr Debby Reynolds
+Dr Debby Reynolds CB

 A graduate of the University of Bristol, Debby has a strong record on effective governance to help organisations deliver successfully on their vision and strategy.
 She has been a member of BTO for 20 years and is an enthusiastic world birder.